aickin/react-dom-stream/README.md

 You may ask yourself: why go to the trouble of including a buffer, when the whole point of this project is to stream?
 Well, a naive implementation of React server streaming involves a lot of very small writes: every open tag, close tag, and tag content becomes a separate write.
 Preliminary performance tests indicate that streaming lots of small (<100B) writes to the output buffer can create enough overhead to overwhelm any performance gains from streaming.
 This is especially true when looking at TTLB.
 Coalescing writes into a limited, several kilobyte buffer adds a very small amount to TTFB, but in exchange TTLB comes way, way down.

-#### `renderToStaticMarkup(reactElement, stream, options): Promise()`
+#### `Promise renderToStaticMarkup(ReactElement element, Stream stream, [Object options])`

-This method renders `reactElement` to `stream`.
+This method renders `element` to `stream`.
 Like `ReactDOM.renderToStaticMarkup`, it is only good for static pages where you don't intend to use React to render on the client side, and in exchange it generates smaller sized markup than `renderToString`.
 The Promise that it returns resolves when the method is done writing to the stream.

 In an Express app, it is used like this: